mattfurness/TfsLamp/README.md

 If you find any bugs or have suggestions, add them as issues in github.
 Feel free to send pull requests etc.

+## General Usage Notes ##

+Please note that the -mode option is always mandatory, and MUST be the first argument.
+This restriction will be rectified in the future.

 ## Merge Candidate Usage ##

 | OPTION | TYPE | DESCRIPTION |